 This definition is left unchanged by the so-called 'Winter Energy Package' proposed by the European Commission in December 2016 - the identical wording was previously used in Article 2(6) of Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity and repealing Directive 2003/54/EC.

-Distribution System Operators (DSOs) in the European Union Internal Electricity Market are responsible for providing and operating low, medium and high voltage networks for regional distribution of electricity as well as for supply of lower-level distribution systems and directly connected customers (Articles 2 and 25 of Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity and repealing Directive 2003/54/EC).
+The said Directive 2009/72/EC accentuated that DSOs were responsible for providing and operating low, medium and high voltage networks for regional distribution of electricity as well as for supply of lower-level distribution systems and directly connected customers.

 The aforementioned White Paper of 15 May 2017 stresses that DSOs are typically natural monopolies, overseen by energy regulators to ensure that they deliver value for money to consumers.

 Besides the regional distribution and supply task it is also the DSOs' responsibility to ensure the security of their networks with a high level of reliability and quality.
 The thresholds, which determine whether a system is a transmission system or a distribution system, are established at the national level (Recital 9 of the Network Code on Demand Connection (DCC)).